-Work with local schools and the school lunch program to have agricultural displays set up to help explain the connection between farm and mealtime.
+Work with local schools and the school lunch program to have agricultural displays set up to help explain the connection between farms and mealtime.
 Host a healthy menu contest.
-Have students can create their own menu by using locally-sourced products.
-The winning menu can be featured on the monthly school menu.
+Have students create their own menu by using locally-sourced products.
+The winning menu can be featured in the monthly school menu.